JoshuaMularczyk/4-Player-Checkers/README.md

 * Owen Hoffman
 * Cameron Penaflorida

-## Problem Definition
+## Overview

-The goal for this project is to design a game of checkers for four players.
-The game will output instructions and how to play.
-Each player will be able to enter their name and begin to take their turns.
-After 3 of the players have lost all their pieces on the board, the last player standing will be declared winner.
+For this project, the goal is to design a game of checkers for four players.
+When the program is run, the game will output instructions and how to play.
+After the intructions have been read, each player will be able to enter their name and begin to take their turns.
+After three of the players have lost all their pieces on the board, the last player standing will be declared winner.

-### Key Features
+### Key Features/Specifications

 * Game rules
 * 4 players